This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 More than 700 murals have been created since 1992, speaking to community concerns of social, economic, and environmental justice.

-Our kids enjoyed posing in front of the colorful murals and also learned some important life messages.
+Our girls enjoyed posing in front of the colorful murals and also learned some important life messages.

 Mission Dolores Park

 Whilst in the Mission District, head to Mission Dolores Park located on a hillside between Dolores and Church streets and 18th and 20th streets.

 This park is one of San Francisco’s most beloved gathering spots: a hotbed for public rallies, marches, and clean park initiatives.
 It offers fantastic city views, open space for the kids to play (including a kid-friendly playground), and prime people watching.